What is a Meal Replacement and What are The Health Benefits? - 8 Things You Need to Know

 These products are intended to be consumed in place of one or more meals each day, which in turn should aid with weight-loss according to a research posted by the International Journal of Obesity and Related Metabolic Disorders.

 Typically these foods, shakes and snacks are supposed to contain the vitamins, minerals and nutrients needed for overall health and wellness.
 However, they are generally low in fat and calories in order to help you shed weight.

-Depending on the meal replacement products you choose, these foods and drinks can be used for a number of weeks or for the long term to help with weight maintenance.
-The primary purpose is to reduce your overall calorie intake in order to promote weight loss .
+Depending on the meal replacement products you choose, these foods and drinks can be used for a number of weeks or for the long term to help with weight maintenance, as mentioned in an article by CNN.
+The primary purpose is to reduce your overall calorie intake in order to promote weight loss.

 To Sum It Up: A meal replacement is a shake, prepackaged meal, bar or bottled drink that is intended to work as a substitute for a regular meal, which may help you reduce your daily calorie intake, and in turn lose weight.